annelo-msft/gists/clientmodel/readme.md

     }
 ```

 Note that this method calls through to the protocol method `GetCountryCode` and passes a string instead of an `IPAddress`.
-It receives the returned `Result`, obtains the lower-level `MessageResponse`, and creates a strongly-typed `IPAddressCountryPair` return value from the response content before creating a `Response<T>` to return to the client-user.
+It receives the returned `OutputMessage`, obtains the lower-level `PipelineResponse`, and creates a strongly-typed `IPAddressCountryPair` return value from the response content before creating a `OutputMessage<T>` to return to the client-user.

 The common patterns highlighted here include:

-1. Converting strongly-typed inputs to `MessageBody` (not shown in this sample)
+1. Converting strongly-typed inputs to `InputContent` (not shown in this sample)
 1. Calling the protocol method corresponding to the service operation
-1. Converting the response `MessageBody` to a strongly-typed output model
+1. Converting the response `InputContent` to a strongly-typed output model
 1. Packaging the output model with the protocol-level response to return to the caller

 #### Protocol method

 The protocol method for the `GetCountryCode` operation corresponds closely to the operation as defined in the service's REST API: https://learn.microsoft.com/en-us/rest/api/maps/geolocation/get-ip-to-location?tabs=HTTP.
-Path and query parameters in the service API correspond to primitive-type input parameters in the client's service method, and any content meant to go in the message body would correspond to a `MessageBody` input parameter (not shown here).
-The return type is a `Result`, on which `GetRawResponse()` can be called to get access to the `MessageResponse.Body` property, where `MessageBody` provides a thin layer of convenience over the raw response content.
+Path and query parameters in the service API correspond to primitive-type input parameters in the client's service method, and any content meant to go in the message body would correspond to a `InputContent` input parameter (not shown here).
+The return type is a `OutputMessage`, on which `GetRawResponse()` can be called to get access to the `PipelineResponse.Content` property, where `InputContent` provides a thin layer of convenience over the raw response content.

 The following shows how the `GetCountryCode` protocol method could be implemented on the example client: